We draw on our diverse experience and global relationships

 Ning holds a PhD in Biomedical Engineering from Boston University, USA, and BSc in Bioengineering from Nanyang Technological University, Singapore.

 Jason oversees the legal facets of venture building at ClavystBio, bringing his legal expertise and entrepreneurial experience to guide business strategy, venture capital financing and public private partnerships.
 Having been with multiple start-ups, Jason has a deep understanding of the needs of founders and early-stage companies, and is sensitive in navigating board and shareholder dynamics.

 Previously General Counsel at a leading biotech start-up in the cell and gene space, Jason was instrumental in orchestrating its largest fundraise of US$100+M and executed a carve-out of its manufacturing operations.
 While General Counsel at V-Key, a cybersecurity and fintech start-up, he implemented a channel partner strategy resulting in hyper-growth across 3 regions.

 Jason holds a BA in Jurisprudence from Oxford University, UK, and an MBA from INSEAD, France.
 He is also a Kellogg School of Management alumnus (USA exchange program).

 Operations LeadRead Bio

-Nge Hwee drives the development of shared business services for ClavystBio’s portfolio companies, and looks at improving the connectivity of players within the life sciences ecosystem.
+Nge Hwee drives operations at ClavystBio, and looks at improving connectivity and collaboration among players within the life sciences ecosystem.
 A founding member of the team, she is energised by the zero-to-one environment of setting up a new platform, and the potential impact of ClavystBio’s work.

 Nge Hwee is currently seconded from Temasek International where she was most recently Vice President (Enterprise Development Group).
 She has been with Temasek since 2014.
 Prior to Temasek, Nge Hwee was with the Corporate Finance and Valuations teams at PricewaterhouseCoopers.